alpsayin/GP2Y0E02B_E-Fuse_Burner/README.md

 # Python Version

-This repository will attempt to translate the below Arduino project to an RPi compatible burner. https://github.com/martinpalsson/GP2Y0E02B_E-Fuse_Burner
+This repository attempts to translate the below Arduino project to an RPi compatible burner. https://github.com/martinpalsson/GP2Y0E02B_E-Fuse_Burner v1 Tag of this software is now confirmed working.
+There is no reason the b1.1beta tag shouldn't work.
+But decision is yours if you want to be on the safe side.

 # GP2Y0E02B_E-Fuse_Burner
 Burn E-fuses to permanently change device address on Sharp GP2Y0E02B and GP2Y0E03 sensors.